GeekyAnts/express-typescript/README.md

 # Install NPM dependencies.
 npm install;

-# Edit your DotEnv file using any editor of youre choice.
+# Edit your DotEnv file using any editor of your choice.
 # Please Note: You should add all the configurations details
 # or else default values will be used!
 vim .env;